 The crash threw two passengers to the ground and damaged the wagon.
 Luckily, nobody was seriously injured during the touchdown celebration in the first half.
 The ponies were reported fine, too.

-However, with two home games remaining against Iowa State and TCU, school officials are shelving the schooner for the rest of the regular season, according to the OU Daily.
+In 2019, with two OU football home games remaining against Iowa State and TCU, school officials opted to put the schooner out of commission for the rest of the 2019 regular season, according to the OU Daily.

-?Oklahoma?s horse-drawn #SoonerSchooner wagon tipped over, launching spirit squad members onto the field,? the organization posted in a tweet. ?Exploiting animals for sports is unnecessary & incredibly dangerous for animals AND humans.?Advertisement
+"Oklahoma's horse-drawn #SoonerSchooner wagon tipped over, launching spirit squad members onto the field," the organization posted in a tweet.
+"Exploiting animals for sports is unnecessary & incredibly dangerous for animals AND humans."

 This article was originally published October 23, 2019.

 MORE: The 15 Most Electric Entrances in College Football